-Fall is as good a time of year as any to re-evaluate your weight-loss goals and plans.
-But before you know it, Halloween brings the focus to candy and treats that may be tempting you to fall off the health wagon.
-One indulgent day of Halloween treats won’t hurt most people's progress, but considering that Halloween is just the beginning of a two-month season packed with party foods and desserts, try not to get carried away.|
+Fall is as good a time of year as any to re-evaluate your weight loss goals and plans.
+But before you know it, Halloween brings the focus to candy and treats, which could tempt you to fall off the health wagon.
+One day of indulgence won’t hurt most people's progress, but considering that Halloween is just the beginning of a two-month season packed with party foods and desserts, try not to get carried away.|

 Here are five Halloween treats that should scare you!

 1. Fun-Size Candy Bars

 Averaging about 100 calories a pop, these popular trick-or-treat goodies may seem innocent—but only if you stop at one.
 It’s pretty easy to eat four or five mini-bars as you take your kids trick-or-treating, and if they're within arm's reach at your office, you could "accidentally" be eating one or more every day for weeks leading up to Halloween.

 The bars that pack the most calories are those with peanut butter, coconut, chocolate, caramel and nuts.
 Plus, once they’re out of the larger packages, their nutrition facts are nowhere to be found on those individual labels.